lncRNAAddict/ChromNetworkMotif/README.md

 # ChromNetMotif

-`ChromNetMotif` is a python tool to extract significantly enriched network motifs (of size 3 and 4) marked by chromatin states.
-The nodes in the network are marked by chromatin states.
+`ChromNetMotif` is a tool that offers an easy-to-use Python command line interface to extract chromatin-state marked motifs from a chromatin interaction network data.
+The tool can extract occurrences and frequencies of different chromatin-state marked motifs but, also computes p-values and z-scores to quantify the statistical enrichment of the motifs in the network.
+The statistical metrics are computed by comparing to several random networks the tools generates internally.
+Visualization files are also generated that allow the user to interpret the motifs.
+Because the statistical enrichment calculation can be computationally time intensive, ChromNetMotif contains feature that allows analysis on random networks in parallel in a multicore processor environment.

 ## External dependencies

 `ChromNetMotif` has been tested with Python 3.8.12 version.
 It should work with Python >= 3.0 version.
-We recommend installing the anaconda python distributon.
+We recommend installing the anaconda Python distributon.
 Download anaconda python distribution from https://www.anaconda.com/products/distribution and install following the instructions provided.

 `ChromNetMotif` depends on the following python libraries.

-- `numpy`
+- `Numpy`
 - `Pandas`
-- `matplotlib`
+- `Matplotlib`
-- `Joblib`: For parallel processing.
+- `Joblib`: For multicore processing.
-- `networkx`: For using network algorithms.
+- `networkx`: For using network-related data structures and algorithms.

-The libraries `numpy`, `Pandas`, and `matplotlob` are already included in the anaconda distribution.
+The libraries `Numpy`, `Pandas`, and `Matplotlob` are already included in the anaconda distribution.
 Therefore, you do not need to install them.
 Installation instructions for `Joblib` and `networkx` can be found in https://joblib.readthedocs.io/en/latest/ and https://networkx.org/, respectively.

 `ChromNetMotif` requires that the following external tool  is already installed.